redperiabras-college/BLEU-ExcelEvaluation/README.md

 ## How to Run
   1. Replace the initial data included in this repository
-     a. **data/sources.data** with input sentences from your evaluation corpus;.
+     a. **data/sources.data** with input sentences from your evaluation corpus;
-     b. **data/references.data** with the reference translations from your evaluation corpus; and.
+     b. **data/references.data** with the reference translations from your evaluation corpus; and
-     c. **data/hypotheses.data** with the output sentences of your systems.
+     c. **data/hypotheses.data** with the output sentences of your systems

   2. Run the Jupyter Notebook
   ```sh